Web scraping dynamic content with Python gets tricky when the page you see in the browser is not the page your scraper receives.

 Python is the world's most popular coding language and a go-to option for most data collection tools.
 Make sure to check out our Python scraping tutorials or test alternative solutions supported by our API.

-With just a few lines, you can start using our JS rendering and proxy rotation tools to access dynamic websites with all web scrapers and return a structured JSON with CSS selectors in "extract_rules".
+With just a few lines, you can start using our JS rendering and proxy rotation tools for scraping dynamic web pages and return a structured JSON with CSS selectors in "extract_rules".
 Our web scraping API provides one of the easiest and fastest implementations of automated data collection.
 Sign up today and unlock vast data sources with clever use of algorithmic automation!

 How do I know if a site needs JavaScript rendering?